Identification

 Asylum seekers with mental health issues and torture victims

 According to PIN’s 5-year research published in 2019 and conducted in partnership with UNHCR, between 79% and 89% of refugees in Serbia are in need of psychological assistance and support as evidenced by the mental health screenings.
-Prevalence of depression and anxiety related difficulties varied from 35%-48% to 29%-37% over the years, while the number of those experiencing posttraumatic stress disorder related difficulties ranged from 19% to 28%.[17]
-Similar findings are repeated almost every year.[18]
+Prevalence of depression and anxiety-related difficulties varied from 35%-48% to 29%-37% over the years, while the number of those experiencing post-traumatic stress disorder-related difficulties ranged from 19% to 28%.[20]
+Similar findings are repeated almost every year.[21]

 As a response to the identified needs, standards for mental health protection of refugees, asylum seekers, and migrants in Serbia are defined in the Guidance for protection and improvement of the mental health of refugees, asylum seekers and migrants in Serbia[22], issued in 2018 by the WHO Office in Serbia, with PIN as one of the authors, and adopted by the Ministry of Health and Commissariat for Refugees and Migration.
 In line with these standards, mental health protection services should be delivered on four levels – initial screening, prevention activities, psychological interventions, and psychiatric care.
 It is recommended that these services are available through the public healthcare system, while civil society organisations would fill in the gaps in line with identified needs.[23]
 The four layers of screening are yet to take place in practice.

-In collaboration with CRM, PIN established a national coordination mechanism – Working Group for Protection and Improvement of Mental Health of Refugees, Asylum Seekers and Migrants, that gathers representatives of governmental institutions, international agencies and NGOs involved in mental health protection of refugees and migrants in Serbia, as well as International Consortium on Refugees’ and Migrants’ Mental Health (CoReMH).
+In collaboration with CRM, PIN established a national coordination mechanism – Working Group for Protection and Improvement of Mental Health of Refugees, Asylum Seekers and Migrants, that gathers representatives of governmental institutions, international agencies and NGOs involved in mental health protection of refugees and migrants in Serbia, as well as the International Consortium on Refugees’ and Migrants’ Mental Health (CoReMH).
 The goal is to gather experts that will work together towards establishing a common framework for the provision of mental health and psychosocial services to the refugee, asylum seeker and migrant populations on the European transit route.

 Persons at risk of SGBV and SGBV survivors